-The Fuwan Property is comprised of (i) the properties which are the subject of the Fuwan Silver Permit, the Luoke-Jilinggang Permit and the Guyegang-Sanyatang Permit, each of which are held by Minco China in trust for and on behalf of Minco Silver; and (ii) Minco Mining's interests in the silver mineralization located on the Changkeng Property.
+The Fuwan Property is comprised of (i) the properties which are the subject of the Fuwan Silver Permit, the Luoke-Jilinggang Permit and the Guyegang-Sanyatang Permit, each of which are held by Minco China in trust for and on behalf of Minco Silver; and (ii) Minco Gold's interests in the silver mineralization located on the Changkeng Property.
 Minco China holds a fourth permit, the Guanhuatang Permit, in trust for Minco Silver but the resource estimate for the Fuwan Property described in the Technical Report does not include the Guanhuatang property.
-In addition, Minco Silver and Minco China are currently waiting the issuance of a permit in respect of the Dadinggang Property which covers the northeast extension of the Fuwan Silver Deposit and in respect of which an application has been made.
-Resources on the Dadinggang Property have been included in the estimate of Inferred Resources set out in the Technical Report.